Japanese spider crab: Taxonomic history

 The Japanese spider crab was originally described by Western science in 1836 by Coenraad Jacob Temminck under the name Maja kaempferi, based on material from Philipp Franz von Siebold collected near the artificial island Dejima.
 The specific epithet commemorates Engelbert Kaempfer, a German naturalist who lived in Japan from 1690 to 1692 and wrote about the country's natural history.
 It was moved to the genus Inachus by Wilhem de Haan in 1839, but placed in a new subgenus, Macrocheira.
-That subgenus was raised to the rank of genus in 1886 by Edward J. Miers.
+That subgenus was raised to the rank of the genus in 1886 by Edward J. Miers.
 Placed in the family Inachidae, M. kaempferi does not fit cleanly into that group, and it may be necessary to erect a new family just for the genus Macrocheira.
 Four species of the genus Macrocheira are known from fossils: